ryancor/Order-IoT/README.md

 undefined.
 So to fix this:
   - Remove underscore on src/call.s => Line 6, 7, 9, and 13
   - Remove underscore on src/open.s => Line 2, 3, 16, 33, and 44
+2. If you are going to use a test user in linux, such as `adduser teeesting`, and then switch to that user, there is some funky bug with fprintf permissions when copying everything to the receipt with option #4 in the `main` executable.
+So I'd suggest running `sudo chown $DIFF_USER:$DIFF_USER *` inside the project directory and basically reassign permissions to your test user.